Welcome! So, you want to know a bit more about me?

 Mission: To Support Educators and other Passionate Professionals to Reach Financial Independence

-In a time of deep professional frustration, I started reading about financial planning and realized I’d neglected an important part of my life.
+In a time of deep professional frustration, I started reading about personal finance and realized I’d neglected an important part of my life.
 Together with my partner, Teacher FI, we developed a plan to reach financial independence in under ten years.

 Recognizing that educators don’t typically tend to their financial well-being, I want to share my experience and learning.
 I hope this blog helps support you on the journey to financial independence.